Mateusz-Kozlowski/Snake-Game/README.md

 * FAKE AI
 * SETTINGS

+In PLAY module you can change the snake direction using arrows or wsad keyboard keys.
 In the FAKE AI module the Snake moves along a fixed path.
 I generate the path in other program using some graphs algorithms.
+If you want to pause or unpause (in both PLAY and FAKE AI modules) you have to press Esc keyboard key.

 ![start](Screenshots//start.png)
 ![game](Screenshots//game.png)